mulesoft-labs/rajapa/MISSING.md

 ## Parser API navigation gaps

-Though the parser may support and validate certain features, there's no way to fully navigate them through the API at the moment:
+The features in the following list cannot be fully navigated through the API at the moment:

-- Libraries
 - Resource Types
 - Traits
 - Types